benjaminwyss/EECS731WeekendMovieTrip/README.md

 MovieLens Small Datasets - Movies, Ratings, and Tags - Taken from: https://grouplens.org/datasets/movielens/ on 9/23/20

-The small data sets were selected because they will reduce overall model complexity while still providing a sufficiently large number of samples (over 9000 movies)
+The small data sets were selected because they will reduce overall model complexity while still providing a sufficiently large number of samples (9742 movie samples)

 ### Results